Why a campus for nonprofits?

 • Improved service delivery for 55% of those surveyed

 • Heightened “brand awareness” and credibility for 72% of those surveyed

+Equally important, the Community Foundation Campus embodies our values.
 This shared space will help us continue to deliver the highest, most sustainable level of service.
 It will help us spark new ideas for addressing what matters most to the people we serve.
 It will fuel partnerships rooted in mutual interests, trust and respect, enriched by diversity and focused on positive and lasting impact in our communities.